Mielecki/Traces/README.md

 The project computes and returns:

-1. The dependence relation: pairs of tasks that are dependent on each other.
+1. The dependency set: pairs of tasks that are dependent on each other.
-2. The independence relation: pairs of tasks that can execute independently.
+2. The independence set: pairs of tasks that can execute independently.
-3. Graphical representations in `.gv` format:
+3. Graphs in `.gv` format:
 * Dependency graph,
-* Independency graph,
+* independence graph,
 * Diekert graph,
 * Hasse diagram.